Staff & Board of Directors

 Oriana Duinker, Executive Director

-Oriana Duinker (she/her) is an arts & culture administrator who holds a Bachelor of Arts with combined honours in History and Music (Dalhousie/University of King’s College), a Masters in Medieval Studies (U of T), and a Masters in Museum Studies (U of T).
-Oriana’s professional experience spans several cultural fields, all contributing to her deep understanding of, and appreciation for, the role that arts and culture play in enriching public life.
-She has worked in collections management, in public-facing museum roles, in program and event management at arts organizations, and most recently, in the Atlantic literary sector as the Executive Director of the Hackmatack Children’s Choice Book Award.
-In Oriana’s spare time, she serves as the Treasurer of the Board for the Chebucto Orchestral Society (in which she also plays the French horn), loves to explore Halifax by bicycle, and delights in reading with her two young children.
+Oriana Duinker (she/her) holds a Bachelor of Arts with combined honours in History and Music (Dalhousie/University of King’s College), a Masters in Medieval Studies (U of T), and a Masters in Museum Studies (U of T).
+Oriana’s CV spans several cultural fields, and her broad experience across the arts sector — including museum education, collections management, festival and event planning, and non-profit governance — contributes to her deep understanding of, and appreciation for, the role that arts and culture play in enriching public life.
+She joined WFNS as Executive Director in 2023, after serving as the Executive Director of the Hackmatack Children’s Choice Book Award.
+In Oriana’s spare time, she plays the French horn in Nova Sinfonia, trundles around Halifax on a Dutch cargo bike, makes more jam than her family can consume, and is raising two curious and creative little humans.

 Andy Verboom, Program Manager (Membership Services)

 Andy Verboom’s (his) literary studies at Dalhousie, U of Alberta, and Western U included specializations in contemporary poetry, postcolonial & feminist literatures, and critical theory.
 His communications experiences have included STEM & EAL instruction, web design, academic & literary editing, and print & digital publishing.
-He joined WFNS in 2019 to shepherd the organization through its extensive brand and website redesign process.
-He delights in a spreadsheet.
+He joined WFNS in 2018 to shepherd the organization through its extensive brand and website redesign process.
+He delights in a spreadsheet and is the caretaker of WFNS’s unofficial mascot, Bubba the chihuahua, Australian cattle dog, rat terrier, collie, beagle, redbone coonhound, supermutt mix.
+In his spare time, he publishes the digital literary and art magazine long con and collaborative poetry chapbooks through Collusion Books.

 Linda Hudson, Program Manager (Arts Education)